 What is this?

-This interactive product unpacks what may be the most important political event of 2017: China’s leadership transition.
-At the 19th Congress of the Chinese Communist Party (CCP), starting on October 18 and expected to last one week, the key task will be to form a new Politburo Standing Committee (hereafter, The Committee), the country’s highest ruling body.
-The new members of The Committee will be publicly unveiled for the first time at the conclusion of the Congress.
+This interactive product unpacks what was perhaps the most important political event of 2017: China’s leadership transition.
+At the 19th Congress of the Chinese Communist Party (CCP), held from October 18 and lasting one week, the key task was to form a new Politburo Standing Committee (hereafter, The Committee), the country’s highest ruling body.
+The new members of The Committee were publicly unveiled for the first time at the conclusion of the Congress.

 Why does The Committee matter?

 China’s quinquennial “selectoral cycle” deserves as much attention as the US presidential election typically commands.
 That is because it will profoundly influence the world’s second-largest economy and China’s relationship with the world.